scarletbright/avalanche-docs/docs/v1.0/en/api/issuing-api-calls.md

 # Making API Calls

-This guide explains how to make calls to APIs exposed by AVA nodes.
+This guide explains how to make calls to APIs exposed by Avalanche nodes.

 ## Endpoint